lyft/cartography/README.md

         - **Method 2**: If you are running Cartography on a GCE instance or other GCP service, you can make use of the credential management provided by the default service accounts on these services.
 See the [official docs](https://cloud.google.com/docs/authentication/production) on Application Default Credentials for more details.
     1. **If you want to pull from multiple GCP Projects**, see [here](#multiple-gcp-project-setup).

+1. If you're a OCI user, **prepare your OCI credential(s)**

+    1. Create an OCI Identity in your Tenancy for Cartography to run as
+    1. Ensure that this identity has the following policy for Auditors (https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/commonpolicies.htm) attached to it:
+        - `Allow group Auditors to inspect all-resources in tenancy`
+        - `Allow group Auditors to read instances in tenancy`
+        - `Allow group Auditors to read audit-events in tenancy`
+    1. Ensure that the machine you are running Cartography on can authenticate to this identity.
+        - Set up OCI credentials to this identity on your server, using a `config` file.
+For details, see OCI's [official guide](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).
+    1. **If you want to pull from multiple OCI Tenancies**, see [here](#multiple-oci-tenancy-setup).

 1. If you're a CRXcavator user, **prepare your CRXcavator API key**

     1. Generate an API key from your CRXcavator [user page](https://crxcavator.io/user/settings#)